||Registry of biomedical companies:

 Biomass use for energy is an ongoing issue, viz. to take an e.g., in Russia and former Soviet socialist republics.
 Where there are conventional energy reserves (viz. hydrocarbons such as coal, oil and CH4) there, this has been shown to work (viz. transport, heating, manufacturing, cooking, etc.) efficiently and appropriately well with ongoing continued use; there is the issue of course of continuing export (e. g. to Western and Eastern Europe) as should be and to the poorer countries, and where biomass systems use is still unfortunately not in place; in Western countries there is the issue of global warming and the need to turn to "greener" energy where biomass, as highlighted previously (e. g.: biomass and the U. K.), can be used; additionally conventional sources such as nuclear power will be outdated and displaced, due to age of reactors and the horrific results from earthquakes and tsunamis, in Japan.
 How much will renewables (including biomass energy) gain ascendancy?
 Countries like Germany, Belgium, Switzerland and Japan have just announced their renewed pursuit of renewables.

 ADVERT/NEW FEATURE.
 2013 (c).
 Monthly Newsletter: "Sugarcane as Feed for Energy".
 Biomass as it will increasingly be used as a bioresource as feed, food and for bioenergy alternatives will become critical in the coming years.
 Already, there are changes with the demand and process for producing cellulosic ethanol from switchgrass and bagasse as sources of fibre as well as straws (e. g. rice, wheat), stovers (e. g. corn, sorghum) and legume haulms.
 Sugarcane is one of the most efficient producers of biomass for energy from the sun, making it a major source for both producing bioenergy and feed, in addition to sugar-making and further to energy or cellulosic ethanol, in the tropics and subtropics.
 Two apparent strategies could be used for producing energy from sugarcane as feed using and contrasting prebiotic and feeds pre-treatment approaches: a) sugarcane tops, to be ensiled, genetically modified (GM) for higher energy in the whole plant for lower lignin and addition of more soluble, non-structural carbohydrates which ferment more readily in the rumen stomachs of livestock and increase microbial protein synthesis and introducing relatively insoluble GM albumins for nitrogen (N) which is (i.e. total nitrogen, TN) relatively low in sugarcane tops and b) lowering lignin content in the sugarcane tops (leaves, sheaths and stalk) and derinded, mechanically pressed and ground bagasse stalk, subjected to GM-improved (i.e. boosted) ureolysis or ammoniation with introduced GM anaerobic lignases in sealed bags en silo with urea added at the optimum temperature and moisture content over the time period of weeks.
 It should be taken that an overall effective combined approach could be: decreasing lignin content/increasing C-sink organelles in a biosafe and physiological sound manner and without any liability to pest vulnerability, as was referred to previously with whole plant in the tops, and an added approach of using steam explosion (SE) /sulfur dioxide (SO2), using energy biomass co-generation, to disrupt the micro-fibrillar structure before its pre-treatment with enzymes and ammoniation, will improve digestibility dramatically and would be revolutionary to feeding fibrous agricultural residues (FAR) on an industrial scale.
-(Alternatively, the use of "Yeast Bagasse" would be ideal to breakdown microfibrils and partially saccharify them to sugars and supplement the fibrous biomass with single-cell protein (SCP) biomass.)
+[Alternatively, the use of "Yeast Bagasse" would be ideal to breakdown microfibrils and partially saccharify them to sugars and supplement the bulk fibrous biomass with added biomass from single-cell protein (SCP).]

 We contacted a Marine Ecologist, A.C.
 Alcala, at Silliman Univ., in the Philippines Islands where you can read his regular features on marine reef biology management around Negros Island and contact him via the capital Dumaguete City Metro Post.